-The loss before deemed dividends and cumulative effect of a change in accounting principle in 2002, 2001 and 2000 was \$11,644,000, \$4,021,000, and \$11,125,000, respectively.
-The increase from 2001 to 2002 is primarily attributable to a realized gain of \$7,782,000 from our sale of Modex shares in 2001 and costs related to an increase in personnel in 2002, offset by lower cost of external services.
+The loss before deemed dividends and cumulative effect of a change in accounting principle in 2002, 2001 and 2000 was \$10,365,000, \$3,446,000, and \$11,125,000, respectively or, \$0.41, \$0.15 and \$0.55 per share.
+The increase from 2001 to 2002 is primarily attributable to a realized gain of \$7,782,000 from our sale of Modex shares in 2001 and costs related to an increase in personnel in 2002, offset by a decrease in rent expense and lower cost of external services.
+The decrease in rent expense was the result of attaining a lower base rent through the amendment of the existing lease on our facilities in California.
+The lease has a rent escalation clause and accordingly, we are recognizing rent expense on a straight-line basis.
+The decrease in base rent for future periods resulted in a lower average rent for the term of the contract resulting in a reduction of deferred rent.
 The decrease in costs associated with external services was primarily attributable to a lower valuation of non-qualified stock options in 2002 as compared to 2001.
 The decrease in loss from 2000 to 2001(before deemed dividends and cumulative effect of a change in accounting principle) was primarily attributable to a realized gain of \$7,782,000 from our sale of Modex shares in 2001, offset by an increase in operating expenses attributable to an increase in personnel and our move to a larger facility.